sarbiolv/qcd_school_ml/notebooks/README.md

 ## Getting started

 We only assume that you have followed the previous QCD School tutorials, and especially set up the python container.
-You can start it again with
+We will start it again and install some additional packages:
 ```
 $ docker start -i my_python #you should now see something like cmsusr@40ffea690e46:/code$
+pip install qkeras==0.9.0 tensorflow==2.11.1 hls4ml h5py mplhep cernopendata-client pydot graphviz
+pip install --upgrade matplotlib
 jupyter-lab --ip=0.0.0.0 --no-browser
 ```
 Then clone this repository: